 OneConf is a new Software Centre feature that helps you keep a list of installed applications in sync across multiple computers.
 To activate it, open the Ubuntu Software Centre (icon on the Dash) and head to “File > Sync between computers…“.

 So it looks prettier than its predecessor, but does it perform better?

 The short answer is yes: the improvements to Unity and Ubuntu as a whole makes for a responsive and nimble desktop.
-To get the best out of it you’re still going to need fairly recent hardware, but I wouldn’t expect anyone with less than 1GB of RAM and a above-1Ghz processor to worry too much; my netbook is more than capable of handling Oneiric with more than enough oomph.
+To get the best out of it you’re still going to need fairly recent hardware, but I wouldn’t expect anyone with less than 1GB of RAM and an above-1Ghz processor will need to worry too much.
+My netbook is more than capable of handling Oneiric with more than enough oomph.

 The downsides to 11.10 are in two areas: –